-16.1 If the results of the mechanical tests of any lot do not conform to the requirements specified in Sections 7, 8, and 9, retests are permitted to be made on additional pipe of double the original number from the same lot, each of which shall conform to the requirements specified.
+16.1 If the results of the mechanical tests of any lot do not conform to the requirements specified in Sections 7, 8, and 9.
+Retests are permitted to be made on the additional pipe of double the original number from the same lot.
+Each of which shall conform to the requirements specified.

-16.2 For pipe produced in single lengths, if any section of the pipe fails to comply with the requirements of 9.3, it shall be permissible to cut other sections from the same end of the same length until satisfactory tests are obtained, except that the finished pipe shall not be shorter than 80 % of its length after the original cropping; otherwise the length shall be rejected.
-For pipe produced in multiple lengths, it shall be permissible to cut retests from each end of each individual length in the multiple.
-Such tests shall be made with the weld alternately 0°and 90° from the line of direction of force.
+16.2 For pipe produced in single lengths, if any section of the pipe fails to comply with the requirements of 9.3, it shall be permissible to cut other sections from the same end of the same length.
+Until satisfactory tests are obtained, except that the finished pipe shall not be shorter than 80 % of its length after the original cropping;

 17.1 The test specimens and the tests required by this specification shall conform to those described in the latest issue of Test Methods and Definitions A 370.